peterfdej/TallyArbiter-TTGO_T_V2/README.txt

 The case is a bit larger to hold the extra pcb and battery and I redesigned the front.
 The LANC connection has a loop through, so you also can attach a remote control.

+You can use the tallysocketserver.py on a TallyArbiter server for communication between Bitfocus Companion and the chatbox of TallyArbiter to send and receive commands to/from a Sony camera.